 Last week, NALP Staff members Jenn Myers (Director of Workforce Development) and Rex Bishop (Director of Technical Education) attended the 90th Annual National FFA Convention & Expo.
 The sea of blue jackets stretched throughout the Indiana Convention Center, and out into the streets of downtown Indianapolis, as FFA hosted the country’s largest annual student gathering, including more than 500 scheduled events, and a large expo with over 400 exhibitors and vendors.
 This year’s event saw record attendance, with over 67,000 FFA members, advisors, supporters and guests from across the US.
 Continue reading

-Author, Alain Parcan, Director of Marketing for Market Hardware, Inc., and NALP consultant, shares his advice on digital advertising.
+Author, Alain Parcan, Director of Marketing for Market Hardware, and NALP consultant, contributed this article.

 Seasons change.
 And so should your marketing messages.
 But, when it comes to highlighting new services or seasonal offerings to your online audience, your message should inform, educate, and deliver your news in a detailed and impactful way.
 But the biggest challenge, and the one many businesses often struggle with, is getting the message out to their audience in a timely and effective manner.
 Continue reading

 LANDSCAPES 2017 is in the books, and nearly 2,000 landscape professionals are now back at their offices implementing some of the strategies they learned at the education sessions in Louisville – and that is what it is all about – actionable knowledge!

 Sold out crowds attended the CEO Forum and the Account Managers workshop as well as many standing room crowds at other sessions.
 Through classes, workshops, and panel discussions, 360 degrees of landscape and lawn care business topics were covered, and so much more!
 Continue reading

 And the award goes to…